MecGlandorff/Forest-Fires/README.md

 # Forest Fire Prediction with SVC
-A simple project predicting forest fires using Support Vector Classifier (SVC) and meteorological data.
+A project predicting forest fires using Support Vector Classifier (SVC) and meteorological data.

 ## Intro